SEO

 Technical SEO is just as important as any other side of SEO services as it ensures that your website structure is easy to navigate (by bots and people alike) and free from errors.

 There are a number of different elements included under the banner of technical SEO.
-These include (but are not limited to) factors such as your website and URL structure, how easy your site is to crawl, indexing, website speed, and how mobile-friendly your website is.
-See below for more detail.
+Technical SEO basics include factors such as your website and URL structure, how easy your site is to crawl, indexing, website speed, and how mobile-friendly your site is.

 Website Structure